Heuersv/Polynomial-Regression-with-Regularization/README.md

-# Polynomic Regression with Regularization
+# Polynomial Regression with Regularization
 Using polynomial regression with regularization for preprocessing Sentinel-2 data to predict land-use intensities in graslands.

 ## Usage